materialssimulation/HTMACat-kit/docs/_sources/Getting_started.rst.txt

       the *smile* formular
     * *file* format such as ``f: 'ads1'`` or ``file: 'ads1'``, this format will read structure from file 'ads1', now only 'xyz' and 'vasp' structure file format is supported
+* New in version 1.0.5: Adding the symbol of the element contained in the adsorbate followed by the type of adsorption site generates a configuration in which all atoms corresponding to that element are adsorbed atoms, and automatically adjusts the orientation so that the adsorbed atom is at the bottom.
+Such as ``- [s: 'C[Al](C)C',1Al]`` will generatte configurations with
+  Al atoms as adsorbed stoms

 **To avoid ambiguity, it is recommended that SMILES be used when declaring complex species.** Users can modify the corresponding parameters to achieve customized modeling according to their research needs.